Daisy Cave: Diet

 An example of the edible bulbs that are attached to the Brodiaea plant, these have high caloric and carbohydrate content.

 Much of what has been revealed about the Paleocoastal peoples lies in the discovery of their diets.
 Exploration of the Daisy Cave has revealed fish bones and 'macrobotanical food remains' that help scholars understand the structure of the Paleocoastal people's lives and adaptations.
 Because of their location, the early Channel Islanders boasted an impressive ingenuity when it came to harvesting food; they were perhaps the first peoples to utilize hook-and-line fishing, as well as boating.
-This evidence comes from the analysis of about "27,000 fish bones... dated between about 11,500 and 8500 cal B.P," which suggests that fish and other marine creatures made up more than half of the Islander's diets.
-From the analysis of these remains, not only did fish make up much of the Islander's diet, but there was also a variety of species that the Islanders fished including: "clupeids, surfperch, rockfish, sheephead, flatfish, elasmobranchs, tunas, and other taxa that are essentially the same types of fish captured by late Holocene and ethnographic people in the area."
-These various fish bones add to the already established evidence of netting and boat materials to conclude that the Channel Islanders were a population adept at fishing and making the most of their maritime habitat.
+This evidence comes from the analysis of about "27,000 fish bones... dated between about 11,500 and 8500 cal B.P," which suggests that fish and other marine creatures made up more than half of the Channel Islander diet.
+From the analysis of these remains, not only did fish make up much of the Channel Islander diet, but there was also a variety of species that the Channel Islanders fished, including "clupeids, surfperch, rockfish, sheephead, flatfish, elasmobranchs, tunas, and other taxa that are essentially the same types of fish captured by late Holocene and ethnographic people in the area."
+These various fish bones add to the already-established evidence of netting and boat materials to conclude that the Channel Islanders were adept at fishing and making the most of their maritime habitat.

 An example of the Brodiaea plant that was found to be abundant on San Miguel Island.
 This plant is a native to California, but this particular plant may not be the exact species referred to in source.

-Despite the Channel Islands being largely considered as lacking in diverse vegetation, evidence has slowly surfaced that suggests the Islander's also used plants to accompany their largely marine diet.
-The bulk of this knowledge comes from 16 samples extracted during the 1985-86 excavation conducted by Guthrie, Morris and Snethkamp.
+Despite the Channel Islands being largely considered as lacking in diverse vegetation, evidence has slowly surfaced that suggests the Channel Islanders also used plants to accompany their largely marine diet.
+The bulk of this knowledge comes from 16 samples extracted during the 1985-86 excavation conducted by Guthrie, Morris, and Snethkamp.
 The 16 samples "yielded 11 carbonized seeds, 109 fragments of corms and related carbonized remains, and 43 small fragments of manroot."
-These remains reveal the use of geophytes (geophytes: a perennial plant that bears its perennating buds below the surface of the soil) as a food source, also supported by a high nutrient content that would be effective for Islanders, as well as the sheer amount of these plants that grew back as vegetative populations could recover after overgrazing.
+These remains reveal the use of geophytes (perennial plants that bear perennating buds below the surface of the soil) as a food source, also supported by a high nutrient content that would be effective for Channel Islanders, as well as the sheer amount of these plants that grew back as vegetative populations could recover after overgrazing.